Key takeaways

 - Fast turnaround times.
 Some lenders offer quick funding, sometimes within a few hours or same business day.
 If you want the loan in a hurry, you should look into the lender's turnaround time.

-How to apply for a personal loan?
+How do I apply for a personal loan?

 You will usually need any of the following to prove your identity: